BonesMgee/WorldGuardEliminate/readme.md

-# MobRemover
+# Worldgaurd Eliminate
-**MobRemover** is a Spigot plugin that automatically despawns monsters when they enter a predefined WorldGuard region in a specific world.
+**Worldgaurd Eliminate** is a Spigot plugin that automatically despawns monsters when they enter a predefined WorldGuard region in a specific world.
 This is particularly useful for keeping certain areas (such as spawn regions) free from hostile mobs.

 ## Features
 - Automatically removes monsters from a designated WorldGuard region.